 Preparing the Orange

-The first step for making orange bird feeders is to cut the orange in half.
-I like cutting it between the top and bottom.
-However, you can cut it the long way if you prefer.
+The first step in making orange bird feeders is to cut the orange in half.
+I like cutting it between the top and bottom, but you can also cut it the long way if you prefer.

 Next, I use a small paring knife to cut the orange peel and the pulp.